The Illustrated Encyclopedia of

 The following are all known entries related to harp guitars, hollow-arm "pseudo" harp guitars, "harp guitars" only in name, and similar instruments.

 NOTE TO RESEARCHERS: Please understand that many of the instruments on this page were not originally referred to as "harp guitars," but may have been known by many other proper, "common," or colloquial names - and often no specific names at all.
 Examples such as "bass-guitarre," "kontraguitarre," "bogenguitarre" are just some of many specific historical names.
-This list will use the new terms of classification for all entries.
+This list will use my modern terms of classification for all entries.
 To understand why they are classified as such today, it is recommended that you first thoroughly read and comprehend the site author's thesis.
+Also note that this nomenclature is specifically geared for the English language.

 See bottom of page for image copyright information